SoaAlex/DevOpsProject_PALCOUX_COLLOT_SOARES/README.md

 ### Docker Compose
 Our Docker Compose is just like the previous Dockerfile but it also pulls a redis image from Docker Hub and links it to our webserver that he builds.
 Hence, the web server is fully operational

-Use the command : "docker-compose up"
+Use the command : `docker-compose up`

 ### Kubernetes
 Kubernetes are installed inside our Virtual Machine.
 It provides container ochestration, in other words, it controls mutliple instances of our web server using deployments configuration files.
 It also has multiple instances of our redis database.
 They comunicate with each other using services (.yaml configuration files)